metthis/voting-system/README.md

 ## Entry point

-The program can be run by running `metthis.voting_system.programs.Run`.
+The program can be run by running `metthis.voting_system.programs.Run.main`.
 Currently, this method runs the presidential election.

 The number of candidates and voters can be adjusted in `RunPresidentialElection.registerCandidates` and `.registerVoters`.